brenns10/brennan.io/_drafts/whats-an-internet.md

 ### The Physical Layer

 The Physical layer is the lowest layer.
+And quite honestly, it's the most boring layer.
 It is the physical "thing" you use to hook up network devices.
 For instance, if you use WiFi, then your physical layer is radio waves, in a specific frequency range.
-If you use fiber optic cables, your physical layer is light.
+If you use fiber optic cables, your physical layer is light traveling along the cable.
 The physical layer is so low level, that sometimes it's more like talking about physics, or electrical engineering.
-For instance, you could use a single copper wire as your physical layer.
-But then, the question would be, how to transmit information across it?
-There are many different ways that electricity could be used to send information.
-For instance, if you wanted to send a number, you could simply put that amount of volts on a circuit.
-But what if the number you wanted to send was large?
-Say, a million?
-It might be dangerous to put that many volts across a small copper wire.
-Plus, depending on the length of a wire, there is resistance within it.
-The device on the other side may only read 4.5 volts when you actually sent 5.
-Obviously, encoding numbers directly as voltages is not how we send data across circuits.

-Instead, we represent numbers (which can represent any data) using "binary".
-This is a number system that uses ones and zeros as its digits (usually called "bits" for "binary digits").
-All numbers can be represented in binary.
-We assign one to some voltage (typically 5V), and zero to something else (typically 0V).
-To send a number, you send a series of voltages in order.
-If your 5V deteriorates down to 4.5V on the other end, it's OK, because that's still close to 5.
-No information was lost.
-This is usually called "digital", because you are encoding information as a series of digits.
-Directly sending a number as a voltage would be an example of "analog".

-One thing you need to do when you have digital signals is decide on a "clock rate".
-Basically, you need to know how long each digit lasts.
-Otherwise, how could you tell the difference between 11111, and just 1?
-Making sure that both devices have their clock rates the same, and synchronized, is a difficult task.
-I'm not going to go into the solutions to this problem.
-Each type of physical layer has its own unique set of problems like this to address: radio waves are different from copper wires, or fiber optic cables.
-There could be books written on the solutions to these problems for all the different types of physical layers you could have.
-Suffice to say that, while it's the lowest level of the network, the physical layer is definitely not the easiest one.
-The fact is, none of the layers have easy problems to solve.
+I won't spend too much time discussing it, beyond one important issue.

+All data that gets sent across the Internet can be reduced to numbers.
+We use numbers to represent text, to represent images, as well as everything else that makes the Internet tick.
+How do you send a number across something like a circuit, or a radio wave?
+The immediate thought might be to "encode" your number as a voltage across the circuit.
+If you want to send the number 5, just send 5 volts across the circuit.
+This is called "analog", but the problem with it is data loss.
+If the circuit is long enough, it will have some resistance and the 5 volts will be 4.5 by the time it reaches the other side.
+So instead of that "analog" approach, everything we send across these physical layers is "digital", in particular, "binary".
+This means that we send a series of signals that are either 1 (high voltage) or 0 (low voltage).
+Since every number can be encoded as a binary (base 2) number, we can send any number as a series of binary digits across a circuit without many errors.

 ### The Link Layer

 So, all of that electricity and binary, and what do we have to show for it?
-Well, we know that we have a way to send bits across a connection.
+Well, we know that we have a way to send bits (binary digits) across a connection.
 And that's pretty much it.
 Now, we apply our "abstraction", and forget about all the problems of the physical layer.
 Are we using radio waves, or a wire?
 Who cares!
 We know that we can send a bit out onto our physical layer, and that *maybe* someone on the other end will receive it.
 We can't be certain that they'll get it.
 After all, the physical layer never guaranteed us that it would send the bits correctly.
 It'll obviously be designed to do its best at it, but there are no guarantees.

 So what does our link layer do?
-Its job is deceptively simple: get a message to somebody else that is on the same "link" (that is, connection) as us.
-All of last section, I talked about the physical layer as connecting two devices, but the fact is, many devices can be connected together at once by the physical layer.
+Its job is deceptively simple: get a message to somebody else that is on the same connection as us.
+When I described the physical layer, I talked about it as connecting two devices, but the fact is, many devices can be connected together at once by the physical layer.
 After all, many people use a single WiFi hotspot.
 And, believe it or not, you can have more than two computers connected with each other on a single Ethernet connection.
 All we figured out last section was how we could send bits.
 So, the link layer has to be able to send a message to any of the people that share a link with us.

 So, how do we send a message to a specific device?
+First, we need to have a way to identify each device.
+We do this by assigning big numbers to each device that will connect to a network.
+We call them MAC addresses (which stands for Media Access Control).
+All the companies that make these devices have agreements on who can use what MAC addresses, so that they are always unique.

-The simplest way is by putting the recipient's name on the envelope!
-After all, you don't just stick a letter in the mail without a salutation or address, and just hope that the intended recipient gets it.
-You put the address on an envelope and you put the letter in there.
-That way, whoever sees it at the post office knows whom to send the letter to.
-Similarly, the link layer takes whatever data you want to send, puts it into an envelope (called a "frame"), and puts the device's address on the envelope (along with other information, like how long the message is).
+Now that every device sharing our connection has an address, we can just put any message into an envelope (called a "frame"), and put the recipient's address on the envelope (along with other information, like how long the message is).
-So, what is a device's address?
-It could vary among link-layers, but for the most common ones, it's always a MAC address (which stands for Media Access Control).
-This is just a long number.
-There are agreements among everyone that makes devices like these, ensuring that MAC addresses are always unique.

-So, in the simplest link layer, when a device wants to send a message to another device it shares a link with, it simply wraps the message up in a frame, slaps the correct MAC address on it, and gives the frame to the physical layer to put those bits onto the wire.
-The other devices would receive that, and if the MAC address on the frame matched their own, they would open it up and read it.
+Then, we can just put that message (which is just a bunch of bits) onto the physical layer.
+The other devices on the connection will all receive it, and if the MAC address on the frame matched their own, they would open it up and read it.

-Sadly, things aren't usually that simple.
+> Notice that this whole thing is on the "honor system".
+That is, a device
+> *could* simply open up any "envelope" it receives, regardless of whether it
+> was the intended recipient.
+This is called "promiscuous mode", and it's the
+> very reason why it's unsafe to use public WiFi networks with no password.
+> Anybody else on the network can read every single message sent between you and
+> the WiFi router!

+Sadly, there's one problem with this setup.
 Since multiple devices can be connected to the same link, it'll probably happen that two of them will try to talk at the same time.
 If they do, the other devices on the link won't be able to understand either of their messages, because they'll interfere with each